OuhscBbmc/REDCapR/README.md

 #### Linux

-If installing on Linux, the default R CHECK command will try (and fail) to install the (nonvital) RODBC package.
-While this package isn't necessary to interact with your REDCap server (and thus not necesssary for the core features of REDCapR).
+If installing on Linux, the default R CHECK command will try (and fail) to install the (non-vital) RODBC package.
+While this package isn't necessary to interact with your REDCap server (and thus not necessary for the core features of REDCapR).
 To check REDCapR's installation on Linux, run the following R code.
 Make sure the working directory is set to the root of the REDCapR directory; this will happen automatically when you use RStudio to open the `REDCapR.Rproj` file.
 ```r
 devtools::check(force_suggests = FALSE)
 ```